yuki-koyama/tinycolormap/README.md

 Magma, Inferno, Plasma, Viridis are released under CC0 by Nathaniel J. Smith, Stefan van der Walt, and (in the case of Viridis) Eric Firing: <https://github.com/BIDS/colormap/blob/master/colormaps.py>.
 Their python code is adapted for the use in C++11.

 Cividis is released under CC0 by the authors of PLOS ONE paper (Jamie R. Nuñez, Christopher R. Anderton, Ryan S. Renslow): <https://doi.org/10.1371/journal.pone.0199239>.
 We incorporated the LUT into C++11.

-The HSV colormap is cyclic and is particularly useful for plotting angles or phases because the color transition from 1 to 0 is smooth.
-A phase wrap would thus not appear as a sharp edge.

 ### GitHub